davidjbradshaw/auto-console-group/README.md

 consoleGroup.event('myEvent')
 ```

-> _If their is an uncaught error in you code, the logs leading up to the error will be displayed in a group directly after the error is logged to the console_.

 ## Group Heading

 The heading for each group is made up of three parts: **Label**, **Event** and **Time**.